Skip to main content

 Who Must File an ITR in India?

 Filing an income tax return is mandatory for many individuals and entities in India.
-If you fall under any of the categories listed below, you must file your ITR for the applicable financial year.
+While filing is generally required if your income exceeds the prescribed exemption limit, certain taxpayers must also file an ITR even if their income falls below that threshold due to specific financial transactions or regulatory requirements.
+If you fall under any of the categories below, you should file your ITR for the applicable financial year.

-You must file your ITR if your gross total income exceeds the basic exemption limit based on your age:
+• Individuals: You must file your ITR if your gross total income exceeds the applicable basic exemption limit based on the tax regime you choose:

 You also need to file your return in the following cases: